 Some shared spaces on the property are permitted.
 The building can have a common facility for laundry or storage.
 Heating equipment for all units can be co-located in a single space.
 But when it comes to the individual privacy of each unit, VA rules require separate and self-contained spaces for each living space.

-Use Your VA Loan for Multi-Unit PurchaseDon’t wait to see if you meet the requirements.
-Find the right VA Lender to guide you home. →
+Use Your VA Loan for Multi-Unit PurchaseCheck if you meet the requirements to use your hard-earned VA Loan benefits. →

 Purchasing a multi-unit property with a VA loan may sound appealing to borrowers who see it as a means to increasing their income by renting the other units.
 However, lenders won’t blindly count potential income from tenants’ rent when calculating DTI and other qualifying and affordability ratios.